danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

   - "Configurable Retry with Ruby"
 ---

-Ruby makes it incredibly easy to write elegant, dynamic code.
+Ruby makes it easy to write elegant, dynamic code.
 The language practically encourages it with features like `constantize`, `classify`, and metaprogramming.
 When you discover these capabilities, it feels empowering, like you're writing less code that does more.

 But there's a hidden cost to elegant abstractions in application code, especially on projects that will be maintained by multiple developers over many years.
 This post explores some code from a project I was maintaining, where a dynamic pattern made the codebase harder to understand and maintain, even though the code itself was technically correct and elegantly written.

-The example that follows is adapted from this project.
+The example that follows is adapted from the project I was maintaining.
 Class names and other details have been changed so I can share them publicly, but the patterns and trade-offs illustrate what I encountered.

 ## Where Are the Callers?